dabrze/CheckMyBlob/README.md

 through a terminal multiplexer, like [screen](https://help.ubuntu.com/community/Screen).

-Other tasks, such as recreating data sets or parameter tuning, can also be performed on the the machine, as described below.
+The machine is setup to run the experiments out of the box.
+However, other tasks, such as recreating data sets or parameter tuning, can also be performed on the the machine, although additional files may need to be downloaded as described below.

 ## Requirements